kgd-al/amaze/joss/paper.md

 # Summary

 The need to provide fair comparisons between agents, especially in the field of Reinforcement Learning, has led to a plethora of benchmarks.
-However these benchmarks are, for the most part, devoted to tailor-made problems with very little degrees of freedom for the experimenter.
+However these are, for the most part, devoted to tailor-made problems with very little degrees of freedom for the experimenter.
-AMaze is, instead, a benchmark *generator* capable of producing human-intelligible environment of arbitrarily high complexity.
+AMaze is instead a benchmark *generator* capable of producing human-intelligible environments of arbitrarily high complexity.
-By using, potentially custom-made, visual cues in a maze-navigation task, the library empowers researchers across a large breadth of fields.
+By using visual cues in a maze-navigation task, the library empowers researchers across a large breadth of fields.

 # Statement of need

-AMaze is a pure-python package with an emphasis towards easy and intuitive generation, evaluation and analysis of mazes.
+AMaze is a pure-python package with an emphasis towards the easy and intuitive generation, evaluation and analysis of mazes.
 Its primary goal is to provide a way to quickly generate mazes of targeted difficulty e.g. to test a Reinforcement Learning algorithm.
-Without paraphrasing the documentation[^1] too much, users of AMaze have two main components to take into consideration: mazes and agents.
+Users of AMaze have two main components to take into consideration: mazes and agents.
+These are introduced below with more details available in the documentation[^1].

 ## Mazes